WaysAS/blog-network-stats/README.md

-# Most Viewed Network Sites
+# Top Network Posts

-List over most viewed sites in a wordpress multisite network.
+Display a list of top blog posts in a Wordpress Network site.

 ## Installation